 I am continually amazed at how much can be done with these wondrous tools.
 I don’t simply punch out discs, I mix and match by initially punching out a disc with one disc cutter and then use other disc cutters to make further cuts on the initial disc.
 The design possibilities using the disc cutters are endless.
 Swanstrom disc cutters cut so precisely and cleanly that you can punch parts out of differing materials, then mix and re-assemble to create mixed metal jewelry pieces.

 I use these to cut wire, jump rings, and fine silver bezel strip.
 They make such a flush cut I rarely have to use a file to remove spikes on the ends of the wires.
 Because they don’t have the traditional 15-degree head angle, they eliminate the difficulty of orienting a 15-degree head perpendicular to the material being cut.

 I have two pairs of these pliers that I use for opening and closing jump rings.
 I can spend hours making a chain without my hands, wrists, or arms becoming fatigued.

 I use these when I’m working with beads, from simple linked bead necklaces to antique scroll necklaces with spirals and many other components.
 Talk about multi-tasking—these pliers get it done!

 I’m just beginning to unlock the potential of these pliers and they are sure to become a favorite—especially paired up with Rio’s e-coatings (#1 product on my wish list).
-I will be sharing some samples at Winter Workshop.

 These brand new pliers are also becoming an indispensable tool on my bench for holding small parts.